- Coordinates

 - Characteristics of the line:

-Border variable.
-In this case, only the following properties are taken into account: - Color: if the property is set to ColorUndefined, the color defined in the last call to dPen is used.
+variable of type Border.
+In this case, only the following properties are taken into account: - Color: if the property corresponds to the constant ColorDefined, the color defined during the last call to the dPen function is used..
 If this function has not been used, the background color of the rectangle will be used.

-- Thickness: if the property is set to ThicknessUndefined, the thickness defined in the last call to dPen is used.
+- Thickness: if the property corresponds to the constant DefinedThickness, the thickness defined during the last call to function dPen is used..
 If this function has not been used, the thickness will be set to 1.

-- Line: if the property is set to LineUndefined, the type of line defined in the last call to dPen is used.
+- Trait: if the property corresponds to TraitIndéfini, the trait type defined during the last call to the dPen function is used..
 If this function has not been used, the line will be solid.

 - characteristics specified in the last call to dPen if this parameter is not specified.

 Remarks Coordinates Coordinates are specified with respect to the upper-left corner of the image or Image control (coordinates: (0,0)).
-Using the drawing functions The drawing functions can be used according to 2 methods: - Method 1: Using dStartDrawing
+Using the drawing functions The drawing functions can be used according to 2 methods: - Method 1: Using the dDrawingStartfunction

 - dStartDrawing must be called before any other drawing function. dStartDrawing is used to define the element (Image control or variable) to which the drawing functions will be applied.